Andha Oru Nimidam: Production

 Sundarrajan, in addition to directing, also played the main antagonist.
 A day's production schedule was cancelled because of the assassination of Indira Gandhi.
+The film was launched at Prasad Studios along with song recording.

 Soundtrack

-The music was composed by Ilaiyaraaja and Tamil lyrics were written by Vairamuthu, Gangai Amaran and Na.
-Kamarajan.
+The music was composed by Ilaiyaraaja.
 The songs were composed at a place near Aliyar Dam.
 The orchestration for "Siriya Paravai" was finished by Ilaiyaraaja in half an hour.